 Recognition / Facility Awards

-When a facility reaches the highest level of IPM implementation, our Project presents a Sustainable Pest Management Award to a facility and pest management company for pest management practices that incorporate preventive methods and eliminate the use of hazardous pesticides:
+When a facility reaches the highest level of IPM implementation, our Project presents a Sustainable Pest Management Award to a facility and pest management company.

 Previous Award Recipients